shelleyhoover/UPP465/Lessons/Lesson3.md

 **Due: Tue, July 5th (11:59pm)** Submit Project Log to Blackboard

-**Overview of the assignment:** Students will create an AGOL Application
+**Overview of the assignment:** Create an AGOL Application

 Students can choose to use a Configured App or use the Web App Builder
    - Configurable app: From web map overview page click Create Web App > Configurable App
-   - Web App Builder: From web map overview page click Create Web App > Web App Builder.
+   - Web App Builder: From web map overview page click Create Web App > Web App Builder

 **Deliverable:** Project log with URLs to application, including the following information: